0333 090 1220

 Mandeep Kaur Sungu – Co-Founder/Trustee

 minuMandeep Kaur Sungu, or “Minu” as she is affectionately known by those close to her, is a British-born Panjabi Sikh businesswoman who currently resides with her family in the heart of the West Midlands.
 She is a mum of four, three of whom are triplets!
-She has a keen interest in politics and is an unapologetic feminist and served as a director and trustee of a prominent Sikh and Punjabi domestic violence charity.
+She has a keen interest in politics and is an unapologetic feminist and served as a director and trustee of a prominent Sikh and Panjabi domestic violence charity.
 She has organised several fundraisers and social events celebrating the achievements of Sikh and South Asian women.

 Minu is a savvy businesswoman who not only runs a successful printing and graphic design business but is also the owner and head chef at Panjabi Rasoi; a bustling catering service and fusion café inspired by Minu’s love of traditional Indian street food and fusion-style cuisine.